onevcat/LearningPerl/README.md

 LearningPerl
 ============

-It's a repo for Perl learning to get prepared for future working in Kayac(面白法人).
+It's a repo for Perl learning to get prepared for my future working in **Kayac(面白法人)**.
 All exersises in the reference book "Learning Perl (Sixth Edition)" are solved.

 ---